 Some biologic drugs prescribed for psoriatic arthritis are given by self-injection weekly or monthly, but others require injection or infusion at the doctor’s office.
 Biologics effective in treating psoriatic arthritis currently include:

 Understanding the Benefits and Risks

 Biologic drugs have been shown to significantly improve symptoms of psoriatic arthritis for most people without causing unwanted side effects such as organ damage.
 The drugs have also been shown to slow or prevent disease-related joint damage.

-To date, major side effects of biologic drug treatment for psoriatic arthritis have been uncommon.
-However, biologic drugs are still fairly new, and it’s important to know that long-term research on potential risks is not available.
+Biologic drugs are fairly new, and it’s important to know that long-term research on potential risks is not available.
 Because biologics target the immune system, risk for infection is still a concern.
 Studies on individuals with rheumatoid arthritis who have taken the drugs for at least 10 years have not found any major problems.

 Limitations to Biologics